mattdesl/klasse/README.md

 ## final properties

 A property which has `configurable` set to false will be considered final.
 Trying to Extend or Mixin and override such a property will throw an error.
 You can skip these errors by setting the `Class.ignoreFinals` flag to `true` before creating new classes.
 Then, only the first instance of that property will be included in your new Class.

-_Note:_ Mixins are inherited before Extends.
-This may be revised in future versions.